eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Hands-on experience and fast prototyping skills
 	- Demonstrated ability in both research and development
 + skill set:
+	- RESEARCH SCIENTIST @ Abacus.AI
+	- Responsible for coming up with new techniques in unsupervised learning, dataset augmentation and deep reinforcement learning that can be applied to automating various parts of the AI development workflow.
+	- Candidates will need to have a PhD preferably in Artificial Intelligence or Machine Learning.
+We are looking for people who have done research / published papers in one of the following areas:
+		* Auto ML
+		* Neural Architecture Search
+		* Personalization
+		* Forecasting
+	- Ideal candidates would be experienced at publishing at top conferences and be able to write code and ideate with the product team.
++ skill set:
 	- We're looking for a Research Scientist to join Snap Inc!
 The mission of the lab is to create hardware and/or software approaches to computational imaging that enable new photographic functionalities and experiences that go beyond what is possible with traditional cameras and image processing methods.
 Our goal is to empower our users with new tools that allow them to communicate with each other more efficiently and in more creative ways than possible today.
 	- We are looking for a highly innovative, motivated, and self-directed researcher.
 Working from our New York, NY office, you work closely with other researchers and our engineering teams, you will tackle unique technical challenges such as developing techniques to enhance existing products, create new products, deploying algorithms to handle our scale, and improving the experience on Snapchat for millions of people every day.
 In addition to impacting the company via products, researchers are encouraged to publish their results in top-tier journals and conferences.
 	- Beyond the application and interviews, Research Scientist candidates should prepare to provide detailed supporting materials including a research statement, references, biography, and a 60-minute presentation during the evaluation process.